-2. Press the - or + icon (A) to adjust rates.
+2. Press - or + icon (A) to adjust rates.

-The numbers depicted on the displays in these illustrations are for reference purposes only; they are not intended to represent the specific settings for your equipment.
+The numbers depicted on displays in these illustrations are for reference purposes only; they are not intended to represent specific settings for your equipment.

-Setting Preset Cutting Height (John Deere S-Series)
+Setting Preset Cutting Height (John Deere S Series)

-Changes may have been made to the combine controls or display since this document was published.
-Refer to the combine operator's manual for updates.
+Changes may have been made to combine controls or display since this document was published.
+Refer to combine operator's manual for updates.

-Press the COMBINE - HEADER SETUP icon (A) on the main page.
+Press COMBINE - HEADER SETUP icon (A) on main page.
 The COMBINE - HEADER SETUP page appears.
 This page is used to set various header settings such as reel speed, header width, and height of feeder house for acre counter engagement.

-Select the COMBINE - HEADER SETUP AHC icon (A).
+Select COMBINE - HEADER SETUP AHC icon (A).
 The COMBINE - HEADER SETUP AHC screen appears.

-3. Select the top-left and top-center icons for auto height sensing and return to cut.
+3. Select top-left (A) and top-center (B) icons for auto height sensing and return to cut.

 4. Select an appropriate ground pressure setting.
-Preset button 2 (B) on the joystick for a light ground pressure setting in muddy or soft soil conditions, or preset button 3 (C) for a heavy ground pressure setting in harder soil conditions and a faster ground speed.
+Preset button 2 (B) on joystick for a light ground pressure setting in muddy or soft soil conditions, or preset button 3 (C) for a heavy ground pressure setting in harder soil conditions and a faster ground speed.

-Preset button 1 (A) is reserved for header lift on the headland and is not used for ground cutting.
+Preset button 1 (A) is reserved for header lift on headland and is not used for ground cutting.

-Figure 6.77: Joystick Buttons
+Figure 6.79: Joystick Buttons

-5. Use control knob (A) to scroll through the different button options.
+5. Use control knob (A) to scroll through different button options.

-Figure 6.78: Combine Control Console
+Figure 6.80: Combine Control Console

-When the AHHC is engaged, the AHHC icon (A) appears on the monitor and the number indicating which button was pressed (B) is displayed on the screen.
+When AHHC is engaged, AHHC icon (A) appears on monitor and number indicating which button was pressed (B) is displayed on the screen.

-6.1.6 New Holland Combines CX/CR Series (CR Series-Model Year 2014 and Earlier)
+6.1.6 New Holland Combines CX/CR Series (CR Series - Model Year 2014 and Earlier)

-For New Holland CR models 6.80, 6.90, 7.90, 8.90, 9.90, and 10.90, refer to 6.1.7 New Holland Combines (CR Series-Model Year 2015 and Later), page 114.
+For New Holland CR models 6.80, 6.90, 7.90, 8.90, 9.90, and 10.90, refer to 6.1.7 New Holland Combines (CR Series - Model Year 2015 and Later), page 115.

-Checking Voltage Range from the Combine Cab (New Holland)
+Checking Voltage Range from Combine Cab (New Holland)

 Changes may have been made to the combine controls or display since this document was published.
-Refer to the combine operator's manual for updates.
+Refer to combine operator's manual for updates.

-- 1. Raise the header until the header wheels are 150 mm (6 in.) above the ground. - 2.
-Select DIAGNOSTICS (A) on the main page.
+- 1. Raise header until header wheels are 150 mm (6 in.) above ground. - Select DIAGNOSTICS (A) on main page.
 The DIAGNOSTICS page displays. - 3.
 Select SETTINGS.
 The SETTINGS page displays.

-4. Select the GROUP drop-down arrow (A).
+4. Select GROUP drop-down arrow (A).
 The GROUP dialog box displays.

-5. Select HEADER HEIGHT/TILT(A).
+5. Select HEADER HEIGHT/TILT (A).
 The PARAMETER page displays.

 - 6. Select LEFT HEADER HEIGHT SEN (A), and then select GRAPH button (B).
-The exact voltage is displayed at the top of the page. - 7.
-Raise and lower the header to see the full range of voltage readings. - 8.
-If the sensor voltage is not within the low and high limits shown in 6.1.1 Height Sensor Output Voltage Range Combine Requirements, page 70, or if the range between the low and high limits is insufficient, you need to make adjustments.
-For instructions, refer to Adjusting Header Height Sensor Voltage Range (Left Side), page 73 and Adjusting Header Height Sensor Voltage Range (Right Side), page 73.
+The exact voltage is displayed at top of page. - 7.
+Raise and lower header to see full range of voltage readings.

+8. If sensor voltage is not within low and high limits shown in 6.1.1 Height Sensor Output Voltage Range - Combine Requirements, page 72, or if range between low and high limits is insufficient, you need to make adjustments.
+For instructions, refer to Adjusting Header Height Sensor Voltage Range (Left Side), page 74 and Adjusting Header Height Sensor Voltage Range (Right Side), page 75.

-Engaging the Auto Header Height Control (New Holland CR/CX Series)
+Engaging Auto Header Height Control (New Holland CR/CX Series)

 Changes may have been made to the combine controls or display since this document was published.
-Refer to the combine operator's manual for updates.
+Refer to combine operator's manual for updates.

-- Select HEADER LATERAL FLOAT on the combine display, and press ENTER. - Use the up and down navigation keys to move between options, and select INSTALLED.
+- 1. Select HEADER LATERAL FLOAT on combine display, and press ENTER. - 2.
+Use up and down navigation keys to move between options, and select INSTALLED.

 - 3. Select HEADER AUTOFLOAT, and press ENTER. - 4.
-Use the up and down navigation keys to move between options, and select INSTALLED.
+Use up and down navigation keys to move between options, and select INSTALLED.

-Calibrating the Auto Header Height Control (New Holland CR/CX Series)
+Calibrating Auto Header Height Control (New Holland CR/CX Series)

 Changes may have been made to the combine controls or display since this document was published.
-Refer to the combine operator's manual for updates.
+Refer to combine operator's manual for updates.

-Check the following conditions before starting the header calibration procedure:
+Check following conditions before starting header calibration procedure: